isomerpages/moe-crestsec/_info-at-crest/Student Admission Info.md

 title: Student Admission Info
 permalink: /info-at-crest/student-admission-info/
 description: ""
+variant: markdown
 ---
 ### Student Admission Info

 #### Information for New Secondary 1 Students

 Congratulations on being accepted into Crest Secondary School.
-Please be informed that you will need to report to school on 3 January 2023 (Tuesday) by 7:45am.
+Please be informed that you will need to report to school on 2 January 2024 (Tuesday) by 7:45am.
 There will be direction signs, staff and student leaders around to guide you.

 **Start Right Programme (Orientation):**

-Dates: 3 to 5 January 2023 (Tuesday to Thursday)
+Dates: 2 to 5 January 2024 (Tuesday to Friday)

 Time: 7:45am to 12:15pm